mishal23/spell-check/README.md

 # Spell-Checker
 - Inspired by the spelling checker in various Search-Engines, Office Packages and many more, here is an attempt to implement spelling-corrector in Erlang.
-- [Norvig](https://research.google.com/pubs/author205.html)(**Director of Research at Google Inc**) in 2007 had released the Toy Spelling Corrector in Python,achieving 80 or 90% accuracy at a processing speed of at least 10 words per second in about half a page of code.
+- [Norvig](https://research.google.com/pubs/author205.html)(**Director of Research at Google Inc**) in 2007 had released the Toy Spelling Corrector in Python(only 21 lines),achieving 80 or 90% accuracy at a processing speed of at least 10 words per second in about half a page of code.
 - He had released it after his two friends [Dean](https://en.wikipedia.org/wiki/Jeff_Dean_(computer_scientist)) and [Bill](https://en.wikipedia.org/wiki/Bill_Maris) were amazed at Google's spelling correction and did not have good intuitions about how the process works,though being highly accomplished engineers and mathematicians.

 ### Implementation